sboesebeck/morphium/MorphiumDoku.md

 _Background_: This is used to send answers back to the sender.
 If you return a message instance in `onMessage`, this message will be sent directly back to the sender.

+You can add as many recipients as needed, if no recipient is defined, the message by default is sent to all listeners.

 #### Exclusive Broadcast messages
 Broadcast messages are fine for informing all listeners about something.
 But for some more complex scenarios, you would need a way to queue a message, and have only one listener process it - no matter which one (load balancing?)